End of the Year: Archive

 Documents Are Not In Google Classroom

 A paradigm shift to remember is that nothing is attached in Google Classroom.
 Everything is linked from Google Drive.
 Archiving a class in Google Classroom shuts down the ability for students to submit work to the class.
 However, any documents linked in an assignment are still in Google Drive.
-The documents in the student’s Google Classroom folder are still in their folder.
+The documents in the student’s Google Classroom folder at the end of the year are still in their folder.
 The documents in your Google Drive are still in your Google Drive.

 Create an Awesome Assignments Class